aragon/osx/Readme.md

 ![An examplary DAO setup](https://devs.aragon.org/assets/images/dao-plugin.drawio-7086d0911d25218097dae94665b1a7b1.svg)

 An examplary DAO setup showing interactions between the three core contract pieces triggered by different user groups: The `DAO` and `PermissionManager` contract in blue and red, respectively, as well as two `Plugin` contracts in green.
 Bear in mind, the `DAO` and `Permission Manager` components both coexist within the same `DAO` contract.
-Function calls are visualized as black arrows and require the caller to hold a certain permission (red, dashed arrow).
+Function calls are visualized as black arrows and require permission checks (red, dashed arrow).
 In this example, the permission manager determines whether the token voting plugin can execute actions on the DAO, a member can change its settings, or if an DeFi-related plugin is allowed to invest in a certain, external contract.

 ### Framework Contracts

-In contrast, the *Framework Contracts* are in charge of creating an open ecosystem around DAOs and plugins.
-Starting with their respective registries and factories, the framework also includes the `PluginSetupProcessor`, designed to handle plugin installs, uninstalls, and updates upon a DAO's request.
+In contrast, the *Framework Contracts* are in charge of creating and registering DAOs and plugins.
+Additionally, these contracts contain the `PluginSetupProcessor` which installs, uninstalls, and updates plugins into DAOs upon request.

 - __Factories and Registries__
     - **The DAO Factory**: In charge of deploying instances of a new DAO based on the parameters given, including which plugins to install and additional metadata the DAO has (like a name, description, etc).